 Opinions differ somewhat, but in general, most surgeons would agree that operation is indicated once a finger(s) fail to go flat on the table and/or when nodules in the palm are painful enough that gripping is affected unfavourably.
 If bent finger is left untreated for too long, correction becomes more difficult as anatomy of finger joint becomes permanently affected and joints become stiff.
 In advanced, long standing cases, even successful and radical surgical removal of Dupuytren’s tissue which triggered the deformity, may fail to correct joint contracture and straighten the finger fully.

-In hands with early, limited disease non-surgical management with injection of collagenase enzyme might be a simpler and quicker procedure.
+In hands with early, limited disease non-surgical management with injection of collagenase enzyme is considered a simpler and quicker procedure.
 Collagenase treatment is done in the clinic, but requires two visits: the first, when injection is administered directly into abnormal cord and the second one, 24 -48 hours later, when treated finger is gently stretched under local anaesthesia until abnormal cord ruptures and finger is straightened.
 Within 24-48 hours between two interventions, collagenase enzymatically weakens and breaks down disease tissue.
 In a very small proportion of cases, more than one injection may be required to straighten the finger adequately.

 The most common side effects seen with Xiapex injections are swelling, bruising, bleeding, pain, allergic reaction and small skin tears.
 These effects resolve within few days and rarely pose problems.